pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_access-manager.md

 ```

 ### Returns
-Returns Unit on success.
+- Unit on success.

 ### Error Responses
+- 400 Bad Request
+- 403 Forbidden
-Possible: 400 Bad Request, 403 Forbidden, 503 Service Unavailable.
+- 503 Service Unavailable

 ## Parse token

-parseToken() decodes a token and returns its embedded permissions and TTL.
-Useful for debugging.
+`parseToken()` decodes a token and returns its embedded permissions and ttl (useful for debugging).

 ### Method(s)